 - 33A.
-(1) A contractor for labour who intends to supply or undertakes to supply any employee shall register with the Director General in the prescribed form within fourteen days before supplying the employee. - (2) If a contractor for labour referred to in subsection (1) supplies any employee, he shall keep or maintain one or more registers containing information regarding each employee supplied by him and shall make such registers available for inspection. - (3) A contractor for labour who- - (a) supplies his employee without registering with the Director General as required under subsection (1); or - (b) fails to keep or maintain any register, or make available any register for inspection as required under subsection (2), commits an offence and shall, on conviction, be liable to a fine not exceeding ten thousand ringgit.
+(1) A contractor for labour who intends to supply or undertakes to supply any employee shall register with the Director General in the prescribed form within fourteen days before supplying the employee. - (1A) A contractor for labour referred to in subsection (1) who supplies any employee to a principal, contractor or sub-contractor shall enter into a contract in writing and shall make such contract or any other document relating to such contract available for inspection. - (2) If a contractor for labour referred to in subsection (1) supplies any employee, he shall keep or maintain one or more registers containing information regarding each employee supplied by him and shall make such registers available for inspection.

-PART VIII
+(3) A contractor for labour who-

+- (a) supplies his employee without registering with the Director General as required under subsection (1); - (aa) fails to make such contract or any other document relating to such contract available for inspection as required under subsection (1A); or - (b) fails to keep or maintain any register, or make available any register for inspection as required under subsection (2), commits an offence and shall, on conviction, be liable to a fine not exceeding fifty thousand ringgit.

-EMPLOYMENT OF WOMEN
+PART VIII EMPLOYMENT OF WOMEN